 - How do I get a new membership card?

 - If you have misplaced your membership card, or you did not receive a card after joining or renewing your membership, we are happy to replace your card free of charge.
 Please call us toll free at 888.CAL.ALUM (888.225.2586) or email us at email@example.com.
-You will receive your membership card by mail typically within five business days.
+You will receive your membership card by mail typically within five to seven business days.
 You may also come by our office during regular business hours, and we will issue you a new card on the spot.

 - I need to show proof of my membership, but I don’t have my card.
 Can I get an electronic copy?

 - The best way to guarantee that you will be able to utilize your benefits as a CAA member is to have your physical membership card.
 While many of our partners require you to present the physical card in order to receive the benefit, some will allow you to show an electronic copy until you are able to obtain the physical copy.
 In these cases, please call the Membership office at 510.900.8210 or toll free at 888.CAL.ALUM (888.225.2586), and we will be able to email you an electronic copy as well as send you a physical copy of your card.

 - How can I find out the status of my membership?

 - If you would like to check on your membership status, or determine the remaining balance on your life membership pledge, you may call us in the Membership office at 510.900.8210 or toll free at 888.CAL.ALUM (888.225.2586), or reach us by email at firstname.lastname@example.org.

 - I have been paying toward my Life Membership with monthly deductions, but I need to change my credit/debit card information.
 How can I change which card is used?